-Your application for admission to Charles Sturt University should include full documentation of all previous study you have completed, and/or evidence of relevant work experience.
-Include copies of official academic transcripts (not individual results notices or web downloads) showing the completion of your study and a record of results.
+Your application for admission to Charles Sturt University should include full documentation of all previous study you have completed and/or evidence of relevant work experience.
+You will need to provide copies of official academic transcripts (not individual results notices or web downloads) showing the completion of your study and a record of results.
 You will also need to supply subject outlines for the year in which the subject(s) were studied.

 How to verify/certify documents? chevron_right

-Once you receive an offer of admission into a course, you'll be notified about what credit has been awarded, or, if further steps are required, to finalise your credit assessment we will contact you to help you through the process.
+Once you receive an offer of admission into a course, you'll be notified about what credit has been awarded.
+If further steps are required to finalise your credit assessment we will contact you to help you through the process.